Bringing real baking into your home with deliciously simple recipes.

 Any leftover pudding and sauce will keep in an airtight container in the fridge for up to 4 days.
 Reheat both separately in the microwave on medium in 1-minute bursts until warmed through.

-Shortcrust pastry, when you have a good recipe, is one of the simplest and quickest pastries to make.
-Here I have given lots of making ahead and freezing tips as well as three great variations to use in a selection of both sweet and savoury tarts and pies.
+A really good, well-made, homemade pastry is always the secret to a fabulous pie or tart and shortcrust pastry, when you have a good recipe, is one of the simplest and quickest pastries to make.
+Here I have given lots of making ahead and freezing tips as well as some great variations to use in a selection of both sweet and savoury tarts and pies.

-Place the flour and salt in a medium mixing bowl.
+Combine the flour and salt in a large, wide mixing bowl.
 Add the chilled butter.
-With your palms facing upwards, use your fingertips to rub in the butter until the mixture resembles coarse breadcrumbs.
+With your palms facing upwards, use your fingertips to rub in the butter until the mixture resembles breadcrumbs with some larger pieces of butter still visible.

-Sprinkle 3 tablespoons of the iced water over the flour and butter mixture.
-Use a round-bladed knife in a cutting motion to mix until evenly combined and the mixture starts holding together.
-Press a little of the mixture between your fingers: if it holds together easily, there is no need to add more water.
-If it doesn’t, add the remaining ½ tbsp water and combine.
+Sprinkle 3 tablespoons (60ml/2fl oz) of the iced water over the flour and butter mixture.
+Use a butter or round-ended knife in a cutting motion to mix, turning the bowl frequently, until evenly combined and the mixture starts holding together.
+Press a little of the mixture between your fingers – if it holds together easily, there is no need to add more water; if it doesn’t add the remaining 1⁄2 tablespoon (10ml/⅓fl oz), a teaspoon at a time, combining with the knife until it reaches the right consistency.
 The pastry should be soft but not sticky.

-Bring the pastry together with your hands and transfer to a lightly floured, cool benchtop.
-Lightly knead the pastry with your fingertips for about 30 seconds or until smooth and soft.
-Shape the pastry into a disc, wrap well in plastic wrap and place in the fridge for 20 minutes to rest.
+Bring the pastry together with your hands in the bowl or turn out onto a cool bench top and then bring together.
+Lightly knead the pastry with your fingertips for about 5-10 seconds or until it comes together but isn’t completely smooth.
+Shape the pastry into a disc about 2cm/¾in thick, wrap well in plastic wrap, baking paper or beeswax wrap and place in the fridge for 20-30 minutes to rest.
+Use as directed.

-This pastry (and all the variations below) can be made up to 3 days before using.
-Wrap well in plastic wrap and keep in the fridge.
-Stand at room temperature for 20-60 minutes (depending on the weather) until softened slightly, enough to roll easily.
+Shape uncooked pastry into a disc.
+Wrap well in plastic wrap and keep in the fridge for up to 3 days.
+Stand at room temperature for about 1 hour (depending on the temperature in your kitchen) until softened slightly and pliable enough to roll easily.

 Freezing uncooked pastry

-Shape pastry into a disc.
-Wrap well in plastic wrap, then seal in a freezer bag or airtight container and freeze for up to 1 month.
+Shape uncooked pastry into a disc.
+Wrap well in plastic wrap, then seal in a freezer bag or airtight container and freeze for up to 6 months.
 Transfer to the fridge to thaw completely (this will take about 1 day).
-Stand at room temperature for 20-60 minutes (depending on the weather) until softened slightly, enough to roll easily.
+Stand at room temperature for about 1 hour (depending on the weather) until softened slightly and pliable enough to roll easily.

 Freezing uncooked pastry case/s

-Place the pastry cases, still in the tin/s in the freezer until frozen.
-Either leave in tin/s or remove and seal in freezer bag/s or airtight container/s.
-Freeze for up to 1 month.
-Cook directly from the freezer or transfer to the fridge to thaw completely (this will take about 1 day) and blind bake or cook as directed in the recipe.
+Place the pastry case, still in the tin or dish, in the freezer until frozen.
+Once frozen, leave the pastry in the tin or dish or remove and seal in freezer bag or an airtight container.
+Freeze for up to 6 months.
+Bake in the tin or dish directly from the freezer or transfer to the fridge to thaw completely in the tin or dish (this will take about 1 day) and then bake as directed.

-Parmesan Shortcrust Pastry: Combine 40g (½ cup) finely grated Parmesan with the flour and salt before rubbing in the butter.
+Parmesan Shortcrust Pastry: Combine 40g (½ cup/1½oz) finely grated parmesan to the flour and butter mixture just before adding the water.

-Sweet Shortcrust Pastry: Add 2 tablespoons sifted icing sugar or caster sugar to the flour and salt before rubbing in the butter.
+Sweet Shortcrust Pastry: Stir 2 tablespoons sifted icing sugar or caster sugar to the flour and butter mixture just before adding the water.

-Chocolate Shortcrust Pastry: Reduce the flour to 200g (1⅓ cups).
-Sift with 2 tablespoons cocoa powder and 2 tablespoons icing sugar and the salt before rubbing in the butter.
+Chocolate Shortcrust Pastry: Reduce the flour to 200g (1⅓cups/7oz).
+Sift the flour with 2 tablespoons cocoa powder and 2 tablespoons icing sugar and the salt before rubbing in the butter.

 Serve with milk and a dollop of Greek-style yoghurt for a satisfying and tasty breakfast that will take you through to lunchtime without the need to nibble.